quantumquantara-arch/aureon/evercycle-codex/evercycle_codex.md

 # The Evercycle Codex
-A unified cartography of cyclical time for Aureon, NexLevelAI, and the Quantara stack
+A unified cartography of cyclical time for Aureon.

 ## 1. Overview
 The Evercycle Codex defines a single, coherent way to talk about time across three scales: